-- #1 We remove and reduce our packaging when possible. - #2 We use mono material or material in compatible polymer structures. - #3 We use PP and PE versions when possible. - #4 We use packaging where all components can be easily separated. - #5 We use plastic labels instead of paper labels. - #6 We use recycled material when possible. - #7 We use clear plastic when possible or as light coloured plastic as possible. - #8 We clearly communicate material specifications and disassembly requirements on each packaging. - #9 We continue to use packaging in glass, paper and aluminium. - #10 We do not use biodegradable or bio-based plastic.
+- #1 We remove and reduce our packaging when possible. - #2 We use mono material or material in compatible polymer structures. - #3 We use PET versions where possible, otherwise we use PP and PE versions - #4 We use packaging where all components can be easily separated. - #5 We print directly on the packaging or use plastic labels. - #6 We use recycled material when possible. - #7 We use clear plastic if shelf life allows it. - #8 We clearly communicate material specifications and disassembly requirements on each packaging. - #9 We continue to use packaging in glass, paper and aluminium. - #10 We do not use biodegradable or bio-based plastic.